Last update: November 22, 2025

 use math

-environment variable while we are at it, since we need to use it as part of the path.
+First we set up the executable paths.
+We set the GOPATH environment variable while we are at it, since we need to use it as part of the path.

 # Where all the Go stuff is

-if (path:is-dir ~/Dropbox/Personal/devel/go) {
+#if (path:is-dir ~/Dropbox/Personal/devel/go) {

-set E:GOPATH = ~/Dropbox/Personal/devel/go
+# set E:GOPATH = ~/Dropbox/Personal/devel/go

 set E:GOPATH = ~/go